 Assemble the Football Arena

 This project is held together with tape.
 I started with small pieces of white utility tape to hold parts in place.
-Once the placement was right, I went back and covered all the edges with large pieces of the tape.
+Once the placement was right, I returned and covered all the edges with large pieces of tape.

 Add the Decorations

 Now, it is time to decorate the project.
 I used regular clear tape to attach the decorations.
 Use the decorations linked in the directions below, or create your own.
 You can also grab cupcake toppers for all the league teams.